DamTchorzewski/DamTchorzewski/README.md

 ## :man_mechanic:About Me

-- 🔭 I’m currently looking for a job / internship as a Junior front-end developer
+- 🔭 I’m currently looking for a job / internship as a front-end developer.
 - 🌱 I’m currently taking the final steps towards becoming a Full Stack Web Developer certification.
 - 👯 I’m looking for the development of my skills.
 - 😄 My passions: 👨‍💻 computer technology, 🐛 programming, 🛠️ mechanics, 🔥🚴‍ extreme bike riding.